Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 ### Multiple scopes of order by definition

-As mentioned earlier there are thee levels where an order by definition is applicable.
+As mentioned earlier there are three levels where an order by definition is applicable.

 #### Local